MicrosoftDocs/power-automate-docs/articles/gateway-manage.md

 ## Prerequisites ##

 - The user name and password that you used to [sign up](sign-up-sign-in.md) for Microsoft Flow.
-- Administrative permissions on a gateway (You have these permissions by default for each gateway that you install, and an administrator of another gateway can grant you these permissions for that gateway).
+- Administrative permissions on a gateway.

+  You have these permissions by default for each gateway that you install, and an administrator of another gateway can grant you these permissions for that gateway.
 - A license that supports gateways.
 For more information, see the “Connectivity” section of the [pricing page](https://flow.microsoft.com/pricing/).

-- Gateways and on-premises connections can only be created and used in the user's [default environment](environments-overview-maker.md).
+- You can create a gateway and an on-premises connection only in your [default environment](environments-overview-maker.md).

 ## View your gateways ##